atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

 * Modify or replace the [Jinja](https://jinja.palletsprojects.com/) templates under `config`; _NOTE_: The files must have the `.j2` extensions.
 However, you don't have to use template variables if you don't wish.
-* Build the new image with e.g: `docker build --tag my-bamboo-image --build-arg BAMBOO_VERSION=8.x.x .`
+* Build the new image with e.g: `docker build --tag my-bamboo-image --platform linux/amd64,linux/arm64 --build-arg BAMBOO_VERSION=X.Y.Z .`
 * Optionally push to a registry, and deploy.

 ## Migration to UBI

 If you have been mounting any files to `${JAVA_HOME}` directory in `eclipse-temurin` based container, `JAVA_HOME` in UBI JDK17 container is set to `/usr/lib/jvm/java-17`.

 Also, if you have been mounting and running any custom scripts in the container, UBI-based images may lack some tools and utilities that are available out of the box in eclipse-temurin tags.
-If that's the case, see "Building your own image".
+If that's the case, see [Building your own image](#building-your-own-image).

 ## Supported architectures

-Currently, the Atlassian Docker images are built for the `linux/amd64` target platform; we do not have other architectures on our roadmap at this point.
+Currently, the Atlassian Docker images are built for the `linux/amd64` and `linux/arm64` target platforms; we do not have other architectures on our roadmap at this point.
 However, the Dockerfiles and support tooling have now had all architecture-specific components removed, so if necessary it is possible to build images for any platform supported by Docker.